Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Method

 To further reduce sparsity, we extend \textsc{URIEL+}’s \emph{lineage imputation} to all languages, applying it to both typological and script vectors.
 This approach assumes that parent languages and their children share highly similar structural and orthographic properties, a pattern empirically supported in \textsc{URIEL+} ($89.8\%$ agreement in feature values between parent and children for typological data, $97.0\%$ for script data).
 These high agreement rates motivate a systematic propagation of known feature values to fill gaps across languages.
 However, this propagation does not resolve all missing values.
 Instead, it serves as a structured preprocessing step that can complement subsequent imputation methods such as SoftImpute \cite{mazumder2010spectral}, where otherwise the imputation of empty language vectors yields an uninformative result.

 Algorithm \ref{algo:lineage} outlines the expanded lineage imputation algorithm.
 Parent-child mappings were derived from Glottolog \citelanguageresource{swj-glottocodes}, containing $13,372$ parent languages which support imputation for $26,449$ child languages after Glottolog integration.
 Relationships were modelled as a forest of language trees.
 Imputation was performed via breadth-first search (BFS).
 Feature values from parent nodes were propagated to immediate children (continuing until all descendants were filled).
 This ensures hierarchical, consistent propagation, improving \textsc{URIEL+} coverage and reducing sparsity at every phylogenetic level.
+The lineage imputation algorithm can be enabled or disabled if required, as described in the documentation.